 Children’s Agricultural Literacy Wing

 With the help of Redbox Workshop of Chicago, we are developing a one-of-a-kind children’s wing where the young and young-at-heart learn the story of agriculture through interactive exhibits and gross motor play.
-We have until June 1 to raise $750,000 to match a grant from the Talkington Foundation and we need your help to make this a reality.
-There are several corporate and individual sponsorship opportunities available.
-Check out the Real Ag-Venture book or watch the video below to learn more.
+We’ve raised $2 million of the $4.3 million we need to bring this project to reality.
+There are corporate and individual sponsorship opportunities available.
+Check out the new AgWorks look book or watch the video below to learn more.

 We are developing a first-class museum facility that teaches our community the importance of agriculture in our every day lives.
 This is done through a growing list of interactive exhibits where museum visitors can see, hear and experience life on the farm.

 History of the FiberMax Center for Discovery